bridgecommand/bridgecommand_AppImage/README.md

 Make a Desktop Icon

-If you save Space_Nerds_in_Space-x86_64.AppImage in ~/AppImages/Space_Nerds_in_Space-x86_64.AppImage, then you would place a desttop file here: ~/.local/share/applications/snis.desktop and your snis.desktop file might contain the following.
+If you save Bridge_Command-x86_64.AppImage in ~/AppImages/Bridge_Command-x86_64.AppImage, then you would place a desttop file here: ~/.local/share/applications/bridgecommand.desktop and your bridgecommand.desktop file might contain the following.
 Also if you want the icon, download it also.
 Note that the paths MUST be absolute.

 ```
 [Desktop Entry]